nkoehler/mat-video/README.md

 It was built for modern browsers using _TypeScript_, _CSS3_ and _HTML5_ with _Angular/Material 5.0.0+_.

 See the [changelog](https://github.com/nkoehler/mat-video/blob/master/CHANGELOG.md) for recent changes.

+If you wish to contribute, please fill out the [pull request template](https://github.com/nkoehler/mat-video/blob/master/CONTRIBUTING.md).
+For issues, please fill out the [issue template](https://github.com/nkoehler/mat-video/blob/master/ISSUE_TEMPLATE.md) before submitting.

 ## Features
 - Native _HTML5_ video player